silvertechsynergy/pengalaman/README.md

 **Changing the sheet link:** edit `SHEET_CSV_URL` at the top of `app.js`.

+**Adding a third company / owner:** nothing to do — the Owner dropdown auto-populates from the distinct values in the `SYARIKAT` column on next refresh.

 ## Troubleshooting

 | Problem | Cause | Fix |